UniversalDependencies/UD_Kurmanji-MG/README.txt

 # Summary

 The UD Kurmanji corpus is a corpus of Kurmanji Kurdish.
 It contains fiction and encyclopaedic texts in roughly equal measure.
-It has been annotated natively in with the UD annotation scheme.
+It has been annotated natively in accordance with the UD annotation scheme.

 # Introduction

-Tbd.
+UD Kurmanji is a Kurmanji (Northern Kurdish) treebank developed with the UD framework.
+It consists of a Sherlock Holmes story, "The Adventure of the Speckled Band", translated in 1944 by Celadet Bedirxan in the magazine Ronahi, and sentences from the Kurmanji Wikipedia.

 # Acknowledgments